 While the common strategy of computer vision is to capture, process and analyze real world images and videos to uncover meaningful information, there are currently different ways to get there.
 Automated machine learning tools for creating computer vision apps are available that provide plug-and-play capabilities that make it possible for a basic programmer to pretty easily build a basic model.
 We’ve found, however, that these types of machine learning solutions might be a good way to begin, yet companies serious about leveraging computer vision for competitive advantage need custom solutions built from the ground up, around real-world images that are identified and labeled from scratch.

-Custom deep learning-based computer vision solutions provide the deep-dive analysis that comes from understanding and honing in on unique business needs and specific customer behaviors.
+Custom deep learning -based computer vision and AI applications provide the deep-dive analysis that comes from understanding and honing in on unique business needs and specific customer behaviors.
 They leverage a deep understanding of customer behaviors and challenges – within specific industries – as well as experience into what resonates in certain markets, and how to transfer that knowledge to machines.

 What’s important as well, for companies looking into implementing computer vision, is to consider that in order to be effective, it requires constant care and feeding – in the form of new data, images, video and other content.
 Computer vision can never be a one and done proposition.